sv2901/Personal_Expenses/README.md

 # Personal_Expenses

-A new Flutter project to manage personal expenses, from the course flutter complete guide.
+A new Flutter project to manage personal expenses.

 ## Getting Started